 Regular attendance is essential for a successful school experience.
 Please make every effort to have your child at school and on time each day.
-If your child is ill and unable to attend school, please report their absence to the school by calling 507-414-8771 If your child receives transportation please inform them of the absence as well, 507-645-5720.
+If your child is ill and unable to attend school, please report their absence to the school by calling 507-414-8771.
+If your child receives transportation please inform them of the absence as well, 507-645-5720.
 To help assure good health for students and alert health authorities to the presence of a specific disease, parents/guardians are asked to call the school each morning the student is absent and to notify the school later if a specific disease develops.
-Please leave the following information: the child's name, the class time, and reason for absence.
+Please leave the following information: the child's name, the class time, and the reason for absence, including symptoms if they are ill.